fabricelacharme/ColorSlider/README.md

 ![GitHub Logo](/gifs/colorslider.jpg)

-ColorSlider is a slider/trackbar control written in C# (Windows Form ) This is an alternative/replacement to the standard Microsoft Visual Studio trackbar control which is not so flexible and lack some functionalities.
+ColorSlider is a slider/trackbar control written in C# (Windows Form ) This is an alternative/replacement to the standard Microsoft Visual Studio trackbar control which is not so flexible and lack basic functionalities.

 The code is a free interpretation of the original code from Michal Brylka published in the site Code Project.